malachi-iot/estdlib/README.md

 ### estd::layer1::basic_string

-Has the same memory footprint as a char[N] array
+Has the same memory footprint as a traditional char[N] string when null terminated.
+When in size-tracked mode, size_type will be the smallest possible unsigned int which can manage up to N

+When N is less than 256, then null-nullterminated and size-tracked take the same amount of memory since size_type can be uint8_t.

 ### estd::layer2::basic_string